Emily-Taylor/normalization_backup/README.md

 # Wrangling-Functions-in-R
 Contains small functions in R, that we use to wrangle our datasets.

-_Note: In this entire document, "d" stands for dataframe._
+This is a collection of functions which work for any general case of dataframes (numerical, categorical, mixed).
+Functional arguments need to be assigned based on specific data structures.
+Each of these functions have been developed and tested in a standalone R X64 environment.
+Using these functions does not require the support of any other R package.
+In this entire document, "d" stands to indicate any dataframe in general.

 ## Function 1: cleanBlanck(d)
 **Task:** Cleans blank spaces from a dataframe.